-ENHANCED VALUE II TRUST, SERIES 13
+ENHANCED VALUE II TRUST, SERIES 17 (SMART TRUST 309)

-The trust is a unit investment trust designated Smart Trust, Enhanced Value II Trust, Series 13.
+Smart Trust 309 consists of a unit investment trust designated Smart Trust, Enhanced Value II Trust, Series 17.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with a high level of income and total return potential, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end funds.
 The sponsor cannot assure that the trust will achieve these objectives.